elaconf/elaconf.github.io/proposals/index.md

 ---

-This year, we’d like the Ela Conf to cover an even more wide ranging set of topics than we did last year.
-As you’re thinking of what you might submit, take a look at the following list of suggestions/inspiration for topics that are core to the Ela Conf’s mission.
+This year, we’d like Ela Conf to cover an even more wide ranging set of topics than we did last year.
+As you’re thinking of what you might submit, take a look at the following list of suggestions/inspiration for topics that are core to Ela Conf’s mission.
 Think we’ve missed an important topic?
 Submit a proposal for a topic you’re passionate about!
 We’d love to have you present it at this year’s conference!

 **Important Dates to Remember:**